nprapps/app-template/README.md

 View the sample copy spreadsheet [here](https://docs.google.com/spreadsheet/pub?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc#gid=0).
 A few things to note:

-* The first column is the "key"
+* If there is a column called ``key``, there is expected to be a column called ``value`` and rows will be accessed in templates as key/value pairs
-* The second column is the "value"
+* Rows may also be accessed in templates by row index using iterators (see below)
-* We have two sheets – attribution and content
+* You may have any number of worksheets
-* This sheet is "published to the web" using Google Docs' interface
+* This document must be "published to the web" using Google Docs' interface

 This document is specified in ``app_config`` with the variable ``COPY_GOOGLE_DOC_KEY``.
 To use your own spreadsheet, change this value to reflect your document's key (found in the Google Docs URL after ``&key=``).